 This book naturally covers knowledge compiled through past research.
 Therefore, it serves as a "textbook" for those who are not very familiar with social psychology and introduces noteworthy research of social psychologists.
 However, those who are familiar with the subject might consider the book as a "radical theory of social psychology" that attempts to re-systematize the subject and show an integrated knowledge of humans and the society.

-(Written by Kaori Karasawa, Professor of Graduate School of Humanities and Sociology / 2017)
+(Written by KARASAWA Kaori, Professor, Graduate School of Humanities and Sociology / 2017)